• Skip to main content

 Read moreThe Do’s And Don’ts Of Traveling On Long-Term Disability

-The use of drones as a new way to gather information and decrease the costs of long-term disability insurance claim investigations is on the rise.
+Yes, insurance companies may use drones to gather information and decrease the costs of claim investigations.
 Why Do Insurance Companies Use Drones to Spy?
 Insurance companies have the duty of investigating disability insurance claims.
 Most insurance claims are legitimate claims filed by truly disabled individuals.
-But …
+But the disability insurance company doesn’t want to pay out …

-Read moreDo Insurance Companies Use Drones To Spy?
+Read moreDo Insurance Companies Use Drones To Investigate LTD Claims?

 Long Term Disability Appeal Process Infographic